Limits of Information Flow Between Classically Interacting Particles: Two Particles With A Springlike Coupling

 We regard the $\Xparticle$ system as a probe that interacts with the $\Yparticle$ particle and ``measures'' it.
-We will assume that the $\Xparticle$ and $\Yparticle$ systems are initially \textit{independent} and that their interaction is switched on at time $0$.
-We ask how the $\Xparticle$ state (position and velocity) at a given time $t$ encodes the state of the $\Yparticle$ particle.
-Here we relax the assumption that $t$ be small (compared to some interaction timescale) for improved generality---although we will subsequently consider the small $t$ limit for comparison.
+We assume that the $\Xparticle$ and $\Yparticle$ systems are initially \textit{independent} and that their interaction is switched on at time $0$.
+We ask how the $\Xparticle$ state (position and momentum) at a given time $t$ encodes the state of the $\Yparticle$ particle in the case of Gaussian priors.
+Here we relax the assumption that $t$ be small (compared to some interaction timescale) for improved generality---although we will subsequently consider the small $t$ limit for comparison, for which the saddle-point solution for the mutual information is provided by Gaussian priors for the same reasons as before.

-Rather than asking how $\X_t$ encodes the initial \textit{force} acting on the particle as in section~\ref{sect:II}, we now ask to what extent $\X_t$ encodes the initial $\Yparticle$ \textit{state}, $\Y_0$, when the interaction is first switched on.
-In this two-particle example, we can regard the $\Yparticle$ system as the environment for the $\Xparticle$ particle, and we therefore elect to consider the mutual information between particle \textit{states}, rather than between a state and a force---although we make a comparison to our previous result as well.
+In this two-particle example, we can regard the $\Yparticle$ system as the environment for the $\Xparticle$ particle, and we therefore elect to consider the mutual information between particle \textit{states}, rather than between a state and a change in momentum---we will find in the small $t$ limit however that the result is the same as before.

 Note that the state $\Y_0$ cannot be fully determined by the state $\X_t$, at a specific time $t$.
-That said, the {\em trajectory} $\{\X_\tau\}_{\tau\in[0,t]}$ {\em can} be used to determine $\Y_0$ since the observability matrix has full column rank \blankout{That is,

-has full column rank.} Nonetheless, our information-theoretic framing shows that $\X_t$ can provide {\em some} information about $\Y_0$---and at specific times can specify a component of $\Y_0$ exactly.
+That said, the {\em trajectory} $\{\X_\tau\}_{\tau\in[0,t]}$ {\em can} be used to determine $\Y_0$ since the observability matrix has full column rank, as we discuss in the appendix, \ref{app:observability}. \cite{ControlTheory2011} Nonetheless, our information-theoretic framing shows that $\X_t$ can provide {\em some} information about $\Y_0$---and at specific times can specify a component of $\Y_0$ exactly.